Fenethylline

 Fenethylline (BAN, USAN) or fenetylline (INN) is a codrug of amphetamine and theophylline and so a mutual prodrug of both.
 It is also spelled phenethylline; other names for it are amphetaminoethyltheophylline and amfetyline.
-The drug was marketed for use as a psychostimulant under the brand names Captagon, Biocapton, and Fitton.
-The brand name "Captagon" (or in lowercase as "captagon") is often used generically to describe illicitly produced fenethylline.
+The drug has been marketed for use as a psychostimulant under the brand names Captagon, Biocapton, and Fitton.
+The brand name "Captagon" (or in lowercase as "captagon") is often used generically to describe illicitly produced and sold fenethylline.

-Fenethylline is illegal in most countries.
-It is produced primarily for illicit use, which takes place mainly in Syria, with some evidence that it is used by Islamist militants and terrorists throughout the Middle East.
-The illicit global market for the drug was estimated in 2023 to be worth approximately US$57 billion.

 Smuggling of fenethylline became Syria's principal export, exceeding the total of all other exports under the Assad regime during the Syrian civil war (2011-2024).
-It was the world's largest producer of the drug, accounting for about 80% of the global supply.
+It was the world's largest producer of the drug.
 A large quantity of Captagon tablets, ready for clandestine export, was captured by anti-Assad forces that took control of Damascus in December 2024.

 History

 Fenethylline was first synthesized by the German pharmaceutical firm Degussa AG in 1961 and used for around 25 years as a milder alternative to amphetamine and related compounds.
 Although there are no FDA-approved indications for fenethylline, it was used in the treatment of "hyperkinetic children", in what would now be called attention deficit hyperactivity disorder, and, less commonly, for narcolepsy and depression.
 One of the main advantages of fenethylline was that it does not increase blood pressure to the same extent as an equivalent dose of amphetamine and so could be used in patients with cardiovascular conditions.

 Fenethylline was considered to have fewer side effects and less potential for abuse than amphetamine.
 However, because its chemical composition is similar to amphetamine's, fenethylline was listed in 1981 as a Schedule I controlled substance in the United States, and it became illegal in most countries in 1986 after being listed by the World Health Organization for international scheduling under the Convention on Psychotropic Substances.